The

 Was your grandmother one of the first female racing car drivers?
 Or your grandfather one of the last mole catchers?
 The 1921 Census reveals where they were, who they were with and what they were doing one summer night a century ago.

-The most extensive British census open to the public, this detailed snapshot of 38 million lives is only available online at Findmypast.
+The most extensive British census open to the public, this detailed snapshot of 38 million lives is available to search and view online at Findmypast.
 We're delighted to have been chosen by The National Archives to bring it to you.

 Watch our handy video to see how easy it is to unlock incredible census stories.
 From pinpointing the right relative to tracing house history, this must-see guide will get you started and keep you on track.